janvanrensbergen/cv/template/cv.typ

 #p(font-size: 1.1em)[
   A motivated senior software engineer helping companies big and small deliver working software supporting real use cases.

-  While striving for technical excellence, I get fired up about Kotlin, clean - solid - code, clouds, CI/CD, observability and CQRS.
+  While striving for technical excellence, I get fired up about Kotlin, #box[clean - solid - code], clouds, CI/CD, observability and CQRS.

   But, above all: picking the right tool for the job.
 ]